msobjdump

 Optional parameter information, including the following two parts:

-• optionalInputMode: whether the optional input needs to occupy a placeholder in the operator kernel function.
-The values are as follows:
+• optionalInputMode: Indicates whether an optional input needs to occupy a placeholder in the operator's kernel function.
+The options are as follows:

 • 0: The optional input does not occupy a placeholder.